sdesaraju/snakes-and-ladders-kata-csharp/README.md

 Feature 1 - Moving Your Token of Snakes and Ladders Kata has basic requirements and do not require a complex implementation of objects.
 I have followed SOLID architecture priniciples, created Interfaces and Classes that has single purpose, Open for extension in future, and implemented Interfaces so that the individual components can be tested easily.

+### Challenges

+Use of GitHub.
+I use Microsoft Azure Devops in day to day life and using GitHub is a new experience and took a bit time to setup and understand the process.

 ## The Future

 I foresee that the following interfaces and classes will be expanded in future based on the requirements